StMarou/Musculoskeletal-X-Ray-Classification/README.md

 ![Training Instances](https://github.com/StMarou/Musculoskeletal-X-Ray-Classification/blob/master/static/training_instances.png?style=centerme)

 ## Preprocessing
-First, since the shape of the X-Rays was variable, all the X-Rays were resized to have the same shape (224x224x3 for the CNN and DenseNet169 models and 299x299x3 for the InceptionV3 model).
-Then, the pixel values were divided by 255 to convert them to range from 0 to 1.
+First, since the dimensions of the X-Rays were variable, they were resized to have the same shape (224x224x3 for the CNN and DenseNet169 models and 299x299x3 for the InceptionV3 model).
+Then, the pixel values were divided by 255 to convert them to a range from 0 to 1.
 A validation set (15% of the original training set) was used to decide when the training will be terminated.
 Data augmentation was also applied to (only) the training set, by randomly flipping